 Babies, children, and adolescents share unique risks for various foot disorders, including clubfoot, in-toeing, plantar warts, and athlete’s foot.
-While your child’s pediatrician might first notice an issue, a skilled podiatrist specializing in childhood disorders will likely better grasp the latest therapies and treatments for common problems in babies and children.
+While your child’s pediatrician might first notice an issue, a skilled pediatric podiatrist specializing in childhood disorders will likely better grasp the latest therapies and treatments for common problems in babies and children.

 Our expert podiatrists provide gentle care to children and education for parents regarding child foot disorders at Annapolis Foot & Ankle Center in Central Maryland.

-What Are Common Child Foot Disorders?
+What Are Common Children's Foot Disorders?

-Child foot disorders are deformities or complications that tend to affect children’s feet.
+Children's foot disorders are deformities or complications that tend to affect children’s feet.
 Some affect children exclusively, while others are simply common in kids.
 Thankfully, there’s a lot you can do to make sure your child’s feet grow and develop correctly, and in some cases, children can grow out of the foot disorder they are born with.

 Child foot disorders often start in babies or toddlers since their feet are very flexible and soft.
 Some common foot disorders in children are: